jose-pinho/tipography-nutrition-label/README.md

 # tipography-nutrition-abel
- Tipograpgy learn by building a nutrition label
+In this project was used the criativity to create a daily nutrition label using only html and css techniques.

+Part of the FreeCodeAcademy course.

+<a href="https://jose-pinho.github.io/tipography-nutrition-label/nutrition-label"><p>View the project</p></a>